Early career researcher at FAU coordinating new DFG priority program

 Optimal component design

-The new DFG priority program “Nitrides4Future – New materials and concepts for components” aims to conduct research into the properties of new nitrides and develop optimal component architectures, in other words to design components in a way tailored at exploiting the full potential of the individual materials.
+The new DFG priority program “Nitrides4Future – Novel Materials and Device Concepts” aims to conduct research into the properties of new nitrides and develop optimal component architectures, in other words to design components in a way tailored at exploiting the full potential of the individual materials.
 According to Schimmel, “the main focus is on improved and new properties of the materials and on how these properties can be used in novel component architectures.
 Traditional nitride semiconductor technologies offer the ideal basis for efficiently integrating the new functionalities into applications.”
 Schimmel will coordinate the priority program for the next six years.
 The other members of the program committee are Prof. Dr. Oliver Ambacher (Albert-Ludwigs-Universität Freiburg), Prof. Dr. Jürgen Christen (Otto-von-Guericke-Universität Magdeburg), Prof. Dr. Stefanie Kroker (Technische Universität Braunschweig) and Prof. Dr. Bernd Witzigmann (FAU).

 About DFG priority programs